Nature is my primary source of inspiration, and color my main mode of expression.

 Beaded Jewelry: I weave and string glass seed beads, freshwater pearls, and semi-precious stones.
 Without using a loom, each item is stitched by hand using a long, slender beading needle and thread.
 Each piece is an original design.

 Lucy Arnold has created art since childhood, and has always been intrigued with nature.
 Born in 1954, she was raised in California.
 She earned a BA with Honors in Biology from the University of California at Santa Cruz.
-Her art career began with a needlepoint business: Designs by Lucy, with nation-wide distribution for over 12 years.
+Her art career began with a hand-painted needlepoint design business, Designs by Lucy, which had nation-wide distribution for over 12 years.
 Moving back to California in 1993 from New York, she focused on fine art.
 Her award-winning paintings, ranging from scientific realism to complete abstraction, have been exhibited in solo, invitational and juried shows for over 30 years.
 Lucy’s art has been published as prints, cards, stickers, book and CD covers as well as in calendars, textbooks and art instruction books.
-Travel destinations that have inspired her include the Amazon Jungle, the Galapagos Islands, Turkey, Greece, East Africa, Machu Picchu, and Hawaii.
+Travel destinations that have inspired her include the Amazon Jungle, the Galapagos Islands, Turkey, Greece, East Africa, Machu Picchu, Europe, and Hawaii.
+Lucy is the National Publications Chair and National Art Editor of National League of American Pen Women, Inc. (NLAPW).
+She has served as President, Vice-president, and Treasurer of her local NLAPW branch, Golden Gate-Marin Artists.
 She is an Artist Member of Marin Museum of Contemporary Art and a signature member of Marin Society of Artists.
 She lives with her husband in lovely Marin County, California, and has two grown children.